Eleonwra/airlines-sdbms/README.md

+## Project Overview
+This project is a Relational and Geospatial Database designed to model a static simulation of global air transport infrastructure by integrating real-world spatial and non-spatial flight data with manually generated transactional records.

 ## Project Workflow
 - **Conceptual Design**: Created the ER Model to define entities
 - **Logical Design**: Mapped the ER model to a Relational Schema with Primary/Foreign Keys and normalization.
 - **Physical Implementation**: Built the database in PostgreSQL with PostGIS for spatial data types.
-- **ETL & Data Population**: Cleaned raw data via Python, imported CSVs and Shapefiles, and added manual artificial data.
+- **ETL & Data Population**: Executed a custom preprocessing workflow using **Python** and **QGIS** to clean, extract, and transform raw datasets into an ER-compliant format before importing them into the database.
 - **Data Querying**: Executed both relational and spatial SQL queries

 ## 🔗 Data Sources